go-micah/chat-cli/README.md

 ## Run

 To run the program from within the same directory use the following command syntax.
+(If you downloaded a pre-packaged binary your path will be different.)

     $ ./bin/chat-cli <command> <args> <flags>